ROME GOLF COURSE REVIEWS

 The oldest golf course in Italy and a very private Member’s club with a wonderful atmosphere both on the course and in the dellghtful Clubhouse.
 Set amongst rolling hills and tall pines, although quite hilly in many areas it often feels almost links-like, as you play through the bumps and hollows and back and forth over the ever-present brook.
 N.B.
 Visitor’s times limited at this very exclusive Club.

-A visually stunning combination of a unique setting and an exceptional golf course (if a little short by modern norms).
+A visually stunning combination of a unique setting and an exceptional golf course (even if a fraction short by modern norms).
 This Trent Jones’ masterpiece is cradled in the bowl of an extinct volcano, with the clubhouse (a 17th Century Bishop’s residence) perched on the rim of the caldera above.
 An amazing place to play golf.

 On a broad expanse of fairly open terrain to the East of Rome, the course extends over what was originally rolling pasture (albeit a long, long time ago!).
 Designed with tournament play in mind, Marco Simone has already hosted the Italian Open.
 If you have played any of the Fazio courses in the States you will recognise the style.
 The complex also has a hotel and a short 'Executive' 18 hole course: ideal for a post-lunch round.